mosisog2/reverseCrypto/Project Proposal.md

 **Team members:** Baker Hasan, Hannah Dawn Aerni, Shreya Thothathri, Manha Jawahar, Andrew Kim
 ## Overview
-Our project is on reverse software engineering and how we can apply this concept to certain cryptosystems. *(add more here)*
+Our project is on reverse software engineering and how we can apply this concept to certain cryptosystems.
+Reverse software engineering is the process of analyzing a program or system without source code to uncover how it works, often by examining binaries or hardware.
+For our proposal, we looked into reverse software engineering as a whole and also into specific cases where it was used to break cryptographic algorithms.
+Through this research, we figured out how we want to proceed with the report and code by drawing from recent examples.
+The papers we reviewed inspired us to look at how cryptographic algorithms can become vulnerable if enough internal values or operations are revealed, similar to how the ElGamal system can be compromised when critical variables are exposed even if the secret key itself is not. *(add more here)*

 ## ( Retriever: A view-based approach to reverse engineering software architecture models)